 An English couple had seen the description of a trek in Western Mongolia in the book "World's 100 Best Trails" and wanted to do it.
 There was only a simple narrative to follow, including the name of the village at the start point and a few landmarks such as river confluences and mountain passes.

-After 8 days hiking the trek finished at a mining village inhabited by Kazakh people.
+▲ After 8 days hiking, the trek finished at a village inhabited by Kazakh people.
 This certainly is one of the best treks in the world.

-Working with Chinese Goverment organization "CYTS" a short tour in Beijing was arranged as well as train tickets Beijing - Ulaanbaatar.
+Working with Chinese Government organization "CYTS" a tour in Beijing was arranged as well as train tickets to Mongolia.

 The Great Wall of China is an appropriate start for a tour that includes both China and Mongolia.

-The first section of the Trans Siberian Railway is from Beijing northwards to Ulaanbaatar in Mongolia.
+▲ The first section of the Trans Siberian Railway passes through the Great Wall as it goes from Beijing northwards to Ulaanbaatar in Mongolia.

 More charity challenges were organised, this time for the NDCS (National Deaf Children’s Society).